DEV3L/ai-assistant-manager/README.md

 # AI Assistant Manager

-This is a repository to manage OpenAI Assistants.
+This repository provides tools and services to manage OpenAI Assistants, including creating, listing, and deleting assistants, as well as handling vector stores and retrieval files.
+It includes end-to-end and unit tests, and leverages the Hatch build system for environment management and testing.

 ## Setup